nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  **:information_source: Notes:**<br>
  * User should not attempt to make any change in all data files.

+#### 4.4 Calendar :

+tCheck also provides a calendar pane when you start the application.
+It will automatically jump to the current today's date based on your computer's date.
+It is designed to help you, a store manager, to quick access to the current month's calendar, so that you can easily find out what day is a specific date during your work planning.

+ **:information_source: Notes:**<br>
+ * In the current version, tCheck only can show the calendar for the current month.

+ {Screenshot}

 ## Command summary <a name="command-summary"></a>